slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "The job of a scientist is to listen carefully to nature, not to tell nature how to behave."
 -- Pedro Domingos [1965]*

+> *"What is research but a blind date with knowledge?"
+-- Will Harvey [1966]*

 > *"Aha moment: The moment of understanding when two smaller truths connect and a greater truth is revealed." (...)
 "Science requires skepticism.
 Religion requires belief." (...)
 "Scientists who support silencing opposing voices are actually priests."
 -- Naval Ravikant [1974]*

-> *"What is research but a blind date with knowledge?"
--- Will Harvey [1966]*

-> *"The price of success in philosophy is triviality."
+> *"Progress in science comes when experiments contradict theory." (...)
+"We must be careful not to believe things simply because we want them to be true.
+No one can fool you as easily as you can fool yourself." (...)
+"You should, in science, believe logic and arguments, carefully drawn, and not authorities."
--- Clark Glymour [1942]*
+-- x@proffeynman*

-> *"Everything that can be invented has been invented."
--- Charles Holland Duell [1850]*

-> *"Scientists study the world as it is, engineers create the world that never has been."
--- Theodore von Karman [1881]*